 Peak performance tells us that we do our best learning when it’s hard.
 So perhaps we should reframe stress as a more positive thing?
 Would you believe reframing stress in this way can even mean we live longer?

 An American study from 2010 found that the small portion of people who view stress as useful have a 43% lower chance of premature death.
 Wow!
-So if we can develop a more growth mindset approach to stress we live longer.
+So perhaps if we reframe stress as a growth opportunity we’ll all live longer?!

 It’s about stepping far enough outside of our comfort zone to be challenged.
 But not so far out of our comfort zone that we descend into panic.
 If we stay in a heightened stress state for too long this increases our stress hormone levels (notably cortisol and adrenaline) which can lead to lingering inflammation and chronic pain.
-Hence why we’re so interested in this stuff.
+Hence why a physiotherapy and sports therapy clinic is so interested.

 Prolonged exposure to panic zone levels of stress can also lead to impaired immune function and depression.
 This is why it’s important to look after ourselves and be aware of how we’re feeling physically and emotionally at all times.
 Rather than smashing through everything at all costs!

 So how do we manage our stress levels?
-I’ve written many an article on the subject.
-My most up to date musings on the subject are our surviving COVD article.
-Mindfulness too has rightly received lots of positive press recent years and here’s my article on Mindfulness and how it can help improve wellbeing and in turn start to reduce your pain levels.
+I’ve written many an article on the subject and my latest ideas can be found in our wellbeing tips article.
+Mindfulness too has rightly received lots of positive press in recent years and here’s my article on Mindfulness.

-This is the thing we all know we should do but many of us (myself included) are so bad at actually doing.
+This is the thing we all know we should do but many of us (myself included) are so bad at actually getting round to.
 It’s also important to note the kind of rest too.
 Vegging out in front of the TV doesn’t count!
 More details on what not to do to relax in our avoiding mindfulness article.

 The message from Peak Performance is that interval training is the best for everything not just physical.
 It is best to work in cycles of intense effort followed by short breaks.